 Communities like Stockton can apply for additional funding once a project is completed, and many have taken a phased approach to adding transient boater facilities over the years.
 Cook says that while the new guest docks already have full-service utilities, plus sewage pumpout equipment, more than adequate for full occupancy, the city may want to add a fuel dock later.

 "The nearest fuel is only two-and-a-half miles away, though, and since we're basically at the head of navigation here, boaters can fill up both coming and going from Stockton," Cook reports.
 "We do hope to add more transient docks as demand increases, expand restroom facilities for boaters, and perhaps open a ship's store, but all of that depends on the health of the economy in the future."
 For now, thanks to the Boating Infrastructure Grant program, boaters are sprouting up in this historic Gold Rush city in the heart of Delta Country like, well, fresh asparagus

-The BIG program uses excise taxes that boaters pay to fund building of ramps, mooring fields, and marina slips
+The BIG program uses excise taxes that boaters pay to fund building of ramps and marina slips

-Our nation's maritime infrastructure is suffering from insufficient funding to maintain crucial navigation improvements
+Our maritime infrastructure is suffering from insufficient funding to maintain crucial improvements

-Invasive species become a nuisance to boaters as they proliferate in absence of natural checks and balances
+Invasive species are a nuisance to boaters as they proliferate in absence of natural checks and balances

 More than $13.5 million in boater- and angler-paid excise taxes are going to work to provide transient facilities for cruisers in 11 states this year through the Boating Infrastructure Grant (BIG) program.
 The U.S. Fish and Wildlife Service awarded grants for 16 projects in 2011, to construct docks, marina slips, dinghy landings, pumpout stations, mooring fields, and other facilities designed to serve cruising boaters.